ZiCenter/kyndra-webview/README.md

 | `time`     | `int`                                           | Duration of workflow (ms or sec)  |
 | `calories` | `double`                                        | Total calories burned             |
 | `accuracy` | `double` (0.0 - 1.0)                            | Average pose detection accuracy   |

+### 🔄 Session Summary Integration

+The session summary functionality has been integrated directly into the `ExerciseView` component, providing the following benefits:

+- **Unified Data Flow**: Session summaries are automatically generated and published when exercises complete
+- **Real-time Updates**: Summary data is available immediately upon exercise completion via the `exercise-completed` event
+- **Consistent API**: Both standalone exercise pages and multi-exercise sessions receive the same summary data structure
+- **Automatic Tracking**: Reps, accuracy, calories, and timing are tracked internally and included in the summary without additional configuration

 ---